wbsoft/parce/docs/source/deflanguage.rst

 2. Dynamic actions.
 These actions are created dynamically when a rule's pattern has matched, and they can create zero or more Token instances with action based on the match object or text.

-   There are a few convenient functions to create dynamic actions:

-    .. autofunction:: parce.bygroup
-        :noindex:

-    .. autofunction:: parce.bymatch
-        :noindex:

-    .. autofunction:: parce.bytext
-        :noindex:

-(You might wonder why the predicate functions would not directly return the action.
-This is done to be able to know all actions beforehand, and to be able to translate actions using a mapping before parsing, and not each time when parsing a document.
-So the actions are not hardwired even if they appear verbatim in the lexicon's rules.)

-There also exists a special DynamicAction in the ``skip`` object, it's an instance of :class:`~parce.action.SkipAction` and it yields no actions, so in effect creating no Tokens.
-Use it if you want to match text, but do not need the tokens.

-See for more information the documentation of the :mod:`~parce.action` module.
+See for more information below under `Dynamic actions and targets`_.

 The target